poppy-project/pypot/doc/intro.rst

 What is PyPot?
 ==============

-PyPot is a framework developed in the `INRIA FLOWERS <https://flowers.inria.fr/>`_ team to make it easy and fast to control custom robots based on dynamixel motors.
+PyPot is a framework developed in the `Inria FLOWERS <https://flowers.inria.fr/>`_ team to make it easy and fast to control custom robots based on dynamixel motors.
 This framework provides different level of abstraction corresponding to different types of use.
 More precisely, you can use PyPot to:

 * directly control robotis motors through a USB2serial device,
-* define the structure of your particular robot and control it through high-level command.
+* define the structure of your particular robot and control it through high-level commands.

-.. * define primitives and easily combine them to create complex behaviors.
+.. * define primitives and easily combine them to create complex behavior.

 PyPot has been entirely written in Python to allow for fast development, easy deployment and quick scripting by non-necessary expert developers.
-The serial communication is handled through the standard library and thus achieve rather high performance (10ms sensorimotor loop).
+The serial communication is handled through the standard library and thus allows for rather high performance (10ms sensorimotor loop).
 It is crossed-platform and has been tested on Linux, Windows and Mac OS.

 The next sections describe how to :ref:`install <installation>` PyPot on your system and then the :ref:`first steps to control an Ergo-Robot <quickstart>`.
 If you decide to use PyPot and want more details on what you can do with this framework, you can refer to the :doc:`tutorial </tutorial>`.

 .. _installation: